ethannicholas/Frost/docs/values.md

 Values
 ======

-Subclasses of [panda.core.Value] are called "value classes" or "values".
+Subclasses of [frost.core.Value] are called "value classes" or "values".

 While most objects are passed by reference, values are passed by value.
 Values do not have a distinct identity and may not be compared using the `==` or `!==` operator.
 Values are "plain old